Open Transfer (formerly Open Enrollment) Frequently Asked Questions

 - “Limited” means there may be some opportunity at specific grade levels closer to the start of school as it will depend on the actual enrollment numbers and class sizes.
 Notification will likely be made in August or September.

 - “Possible” is based on the forecast and we expect some space at all grade levels.
 Although we will maximize opportunities for all students who wish to attend a requested school, this does not mean we will be able to admit all students who apply.
-We plan to have middle and high school notifications out by the beginning of February 2020 and by the beginning of April 2020 for elementary schools.
+We plan to have high school notifications out by the beginning of February 2021, middle school in March 2021 and elementary school in April 2021.

 - As a school’s enrollment numbers reach capacity, we will move them to a “Closed” status.

-Open Enrollment is only open to residents of the Bellevue School District– the student must be physically living within the boundaries of the district at the time of application.
+Open Transfer is only open to residents of the Bellevue School District– the student must be physically living within the boundaries of the district at the time of application.

 The address provided on the application must be where the family is living at the time of application.
 If it is discovered that this has been falsified, the application and any placement offer given will be null and void.
 There will be no exception to this rule.